marthakelly/mamilio/readme.md

-this is in progress. feel free to contribute
+this is in progress. feel free to contribute!